AnnaMariaL/DengueSim/README.md

 # DengueSim

-**DengueSim** is an **individual-based model (IBM)** designed to simulate disease dynamics.
+**DengueSim** is a C++ **individual-based model (IBM)** designed to simulate disease dynamics.
-It is very loosely inspired by dengue and incorporates some key features shaping dengue epidemics, such as social structure, human movement, and seasonality.
+It is loosely inspired by dengue and incorporates some key features shaping dengue epidemics, such as social structure, human movement, and seasonality.
-It was developed for  the study "*Gaussian Process emulation for exploring complex individual-based epidemic models*", which is currently available as preprint:
+It was developed for  the study "*Gaussian Process emulation for exploring complex individual-based epidemic models*", which is currently available as a preprint:

 [medRxiv, 2024.11.28.24318136v2](https://www.medrxiv.org/content/10.1101/2024.11.28.24318136v2)